-This recipe for crispy pan seared salmon is simple, yet sophisticated!
+This crispy pan seared salmon recipe is simple, yet sophisticated!
 Impress your friends and family by making this healthy meal for dinner tonight.
 Made with key ingredients like Butcher Box salmon fillets, garlic, olive oil and lemon juice, this salmon is simply irresistible.
 This post contains affiliate links for products I’m obsessed with.

 Of all the salmon recipes I’ve made, this crispy pan seared salmon might be my favorite.
 It’s a copy cat of one of my favorite things to order at my favorite local restaurant and I could honestly eat it weekly and not get sick of it.
 While I love grilling salmon, I am obsessed with the golden crispy top that it gets when cooked in a pan!